gtheler/2021-presentation/README.md

  * Application to industrial problems
    - Open source (to allow third-party V&V)
  * First basic version should some problems
- * It should be extensible to other formulations
+ * It should be extensible to other problems & formulations
-   - Free (as in freedom to hire somebody to extend it)
+   - Free (as in freedom to hire somebody to modify/extend it)

 #### 1.1.
 Objective